-Dr. Steven Herrmann is a medical specialist in adult cardiology and interventional cardiology.
-He takes United Healthcare Platinum, United Healthcare Navigate, and Coventry, in addition to other insurance carriers.
-After completing medical school at St. Louis University School of Medicine, Dr. Herrmann performed his residency at a hospital affiliated with St. Louis University (SLU).
+Dr. Steven Herrmann is a physician who specializes in adult cardiology and interventional cardiology.
+He accepts United Healthcare Platinum, United Healthcare Navigate, and Coventry, in addition to other insurance carriers.
+Dr. Herrmann's education and training includes medical school at St. Louis University School of Medicine and residency at a hospital affiliated with St. Louis University (SLU).

-Dr. Ahmad Hilal practices adult cardiology.
-He is in-network for Coventry, Coventry Bronze, Coventry Silver, and more.
-He studied medicine at King Edward Medical University.
-Dr. Hilal (or staff) speaks Urdu.
+Dr. Ahmad Hilal's area of specialization is adult cardiology.
+He accepts Coventry, Coventry Bronze, Coventry Silver, and more.
+He graduated from King Edward Medical University.
+In addition to English, Dr. Hilal (or staff) speaks Urdu.

 Conditions / Treatments